kartikcoder18/django-ci-cd/README.md

 - **Configuring additional stages based on your project's requirements**: Explore other Jenkins capabilities, such as testing and security checks, to further improve your pipeline.
 - **Setting up monitoring and logging for your application**: Use tools like Prometheus, Grafana, or ELK Stack to monitor application performance and log activities.

-With this CI/CD pipeline, you can ensure that your Django Notes Application is continuously integrated and delivered with high reliability and efficiency.
+With this CI/CD pipeline, I can ensure that mine Django Notes Application is continuously integrated and delivered with high reliability and efficiency.